 Some pack makers will combine a foam or plastic framesheet and a frame stay together to complement each other.
 That’s a good way to combine the benefits of both in a backpack.
 For example, the ULA Catalyst which can carry 40 pounds loads, has a frame consisting of two frame stays for added stiffness and load transfer, combined with a foam pad for improved comfort.

 Frame stays can provide many of the same functions as an internal frame backpack for lighter loads between 20 and 30 pounds, and in some cases even higher.
 For example, they can provide protection for your back from sharp-angled objects like the sides of a bear canister or cookpot, although this ability is enhanced when they’re combined with a framesheet made with foam or hard plastic.
 Frame stays also help stiffen a backpack so it maintains its length and shape when loaded.
-They can also assist in load transfer to a hip belt if they connect directly to it and the hip belt is rigid enough to handle the weight, but may have limited utility as load lifter anchors depending on how they’re positioned on a backpack.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+They can also assist in load transfer to a hip belt if they connect directly to it and the hip belt is rigid enough to handle the weight, but may have limited utility as load lifter anchors depending on how they’re positioned on a backpack.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches

-- carbon fiber backpack stays
+- best carbon fiber backpack frame